p-adic shtukas and the theory of global and local Shimura varieties: Local Shimura varieties and their integral models

 which corresponds to a homomorphism of local rings $\wt \rho^*\colon \hat\CO_{\sM_{\CH, \breve O},{\rho(t)}}\to R_t$.
 The injectivity of (\ref{injective4209}) implies that the fiber of $\wt\rho^*$ over the closed point is given by an Artin local ring; hence $\wt\rho^*$ is finite.
 We define

-to be the formal closed subscheme of $\widehat {\sM_{\CH, \breve O }}_{/{\rho(t)}}$ which corresponds to the scheme theoretic closure of the corresponding morphism of affine schemes induced by \eqref{moronLM}, i.e. defined by the kernel of $\wt\rho^*$.
+to be the formal closed subscheme of $\widehat {\sM_{\CH, \breve O }}_{/{\rho(t)}}$ {\cmag which corresponds to the scheme-theoretic image of the corresponding morphism of affine schemes induced by \eqref{moronLM}, i.e. defined by the kernel of $\wt\rho^*$.
 Note that, by construction, the morphism $\wt \rho$ factors through a morphism